twoscoops/two-scoops-of-django-1.5/contributing.rst

 =============================

 This is a repo for using GitHub's issue track to allow for the submitting of bugs, errors and corrections to Two Scoops of Django.
-Please do not submit programming questions or problems, as there are much places focused on answered Django questions.
+Please do not submit programming questions or problems, as there are many places focused on answered Django questions.

 Where to Ask Django Questions